Tag Archive for: psychedelic

 I will offer support primarily by way of video lessons, live calls and a group chat.

 The video lessons will run through the core content of the program.
-My intention with these recorded lessons is to create a body of work that can support the members, and people who are using psychedelics for years, and hopefully decades, to come.
-I put a lot of thought into this and devised a four-part framework to approaching work with psychedelics that covers all of the key topics.
+My intention with these recorded lessons and the workbook is to create a body of work that can support people who are using psychedelics for years, and hopefully decades, to come.
+I worked deeply on this and devised a four-part framework to approach work with psychedelics that covers all of the key topics.
 I call this The Path of the Psychonaut.

 It covers two levels of preparation and two of integration; preparing to work with psychedelics, preparing for a single experience, integrating a single experience, and integrating on the path of using psychedelics.
 You can find out more on the program page, or hear me talk about it with Josh Gonsalves on a recent episode of the Mind Meld podcast.